Shared Appreciation Mortgage: All You Need to Know

 Key Takeaways

-A home’s future value is a tool that lenders and borrowers alike can leverage by using shared appreciation mortgages (SAMs).
 This article provides key information on how SAMs work, their risks and rewards, and how they compare to a home equity agreement.

 A shared appreciation mortgage (SAM) is a unique type of loan product for purchasing real estate.
 With a traditional mortgage, a lender advances a lump sum of money to a borrower to help finance the purchase of a home.
 The borrower, in return, agrees to repay the borrowed amount through monthly payments of principal and interest over a fixed term.
-That term is most often 15 or 30 years.

-The same elements of a traditional mortgage apply to a SAM, except for one additional feature.
+The same elements of a traditional mortgage apply to a shared appreciation mortgage a except for one additional feature.
 In a SAM, the borrower agrees to share a percentage of the gain on the house when it’s sold (i.e., its appreciation) with the lender.
+The shared percentage of appreciation (sometimes referred to as a contingent interest) varies, depending on the mortgage and the parties involved.
+A lender may require anywhere from 30% to 50% of the appreciation.

 Generally, lenders determine the mortgage rates that are available to borrowers based on several factors, including: